Guilouf/brake_pipe_clip/README.md

 ## Post print
 ![image](img/closup_printed.JPG)
-- Detach supports on the parts that fits into chassis hole by hand
+- Detach supports on the part that fits into chassis hole by hand
 - Use pliers to detach the other supports
-- For the hole where the cable tie goes, try to fit a scalpel blade to detach it from the edges Then grab it with pliers, and then with an unfolded paper clip try to push it out from the hole and push it out.
+- For the hole where the cable tie goes, try to fit a scalpel blade to detach it from the edges.
+Grab it with pliers, and then with an unfolded paper clip try to push it out from the hole and push it out.
 It can be a bit laborious depending on the print.

 ![image](img/post_print.JPG)